wp-plugins/wp-dtree-30/readme.txt

 * Added: (optional) noscript for JS-disabled visitors
 * Added: uses category descriptions for link titles
 * Added: translation support
-* Added: configurable JS-escaping (XML, HTML or none) to ease page validation
+* Added: optional JS-escape (XHTML, HTML or none) to ease validation
 * Added: caching is optional (per instance, to boot)
 * Fixed: should properly encode quotes and HTML-entities
 * Replaced Scriptacolous with jQuery